longitachi/ZLImageEditor/README.md

   Add:
     Enhancing the drawing tool with an eraser function.
     The minimum supported system has been upgraded from iOS 9 to iOS 10.
-● 1.2.1
-  Add:
-    Optimize the undo and redo function in the image editor.
-All operations support undo and redo.
-    Dutch support added.
-    Supports setting the default font for text stickers.
-  Fix:
-    Fix the bug that text stickers are not displayed when typing in Arabic.
 ...
 ```